High definition, high security, high speed - in nearly every context, ‘high’ indicates elevation “to the next level”.

-Chances are you have probably already heard the buzz surrounding High Dynamic Range (HDR) and how it’s going to take your viewing experience “to the next level”.
+Chances are you have probably already heard about High Dynamic Range and how it’s going to take your viewing experience “to the next level”.
 However, since HDR is still a fairly new technology, some people are still not quite clear about how it actually works.

 HDR is an imaging technique that captures, processes, and reproduces content in such a way that the detail of both the shadows and highlights of a scene are increased.
 While HDR was used in traditional photography in the past, it has recently made the jump to smart phones, TVs, monitors and more.